brillout/wildcard-api/docs/blog/rest-rpc.md

-# What is the difference between a RESTful API and an RPC-like API?
+# What do REST and RPC-like mean?

 There is a lot of confusion in API terminology.
 The term REST, for example, is often wrongly used to denote an RPC-like API.